dbolotov/neural_network_template/README.md

 ####Data processing steps
 #####Fisher's Iris
-Labels of "0" in these datasets have been replaced with non-zero values to accomodate MATLAB/Octave syntax.
+Labels of 1,2,3 have been assigned to setosa, versicolor, and virginica Iris classes, respectively.
 #####Wine
-Classes in Wine dataset were relabeled to consecutive integers.
 The class column has been moved to the last column in the dataset.
 #####Wisconsin Breast Cancer
-Classes in Breast Cancer dataset were relabeled to 1 (malignant) and 2 (benign).
+Classes were relabeled to 1 (malignant) and 2 (benign).
 Class column has been moved to the end.

 ####Files
 Python implementation script: nn\_template.py